BrenoGondimR/BrenoGondimR/README.md

   **Company**: Intelligent Security Systems (ISS)

-  **Description**: Front-End Developer - Responsible for creating innovative products, such as interactive dashboards and GUIs, for multiple company centers in several LATAM countries.
+  **Description**: Front-End Software Engineer - Responsible for creating innovative products, such as interactive dashboards and GUIs, for multiple company centers in several LATAM countries.
 Responsible for validating and implementing user-centric interfaces, using agile methodologies to ensure efficient deliveries aligned with business objectives.
 Active participation in the development team's strategic decision-making, with a focus on optimizing front-end project ecosystems.

-  - 👨‍💻 **Position**: Front-End Developer
+  - 👨‍💻 **Position**: Front-End Software Engineer
   - 🛠️ **Technologies**: Vue, TypeScript, HTML5, JavaScript, Node.js, Docker, IA.

 <div align="center">